HazemAM/mezzo-tracker/README.md

 - Search
   - Universal search across your entire library, with a top result to jump to
   - Search only in parts of your library, or search directly in a playlist or album
+  - Search is fully supported for downloaded songs, albums, artists, playlists, and genres in Offline Mode
+  - Supports matching for stylized names, alternate names, and multi-language titles
 - Artist pages
   - Albums organized by release type
-  - Appears On section for albums where artist is featured on, if you have [`ArtistParticipations`](https://www.navidrome.org/docs/usage/configuration/options/#opt-subsonic-artistparticipations) setting enabled
+  - Appears On section for albums where the artist is featured
   - Similar Artists section
 - Queue system
   - Swipe on a song anywhere to add it to the queue, swipe in the queue to remove it